 What does IRA mean in pharma and for health plans?

 The long-term impact of the IRA is yet to be realized.
 What is known is that the IRA will shift a more significant proportion of the drug costs to insurers.
 As a result, current contracts will have to be renegotiated.
 The result may be fewer drug choices and some insulins currently used by members may be excluded.

 The immediate burden confronting health plan marketing departments at the time the IRA was passed was the impact on boilerplate language in time-sensitive documents.
 The required language for insulin benefits and vaccine coverage needed revision which meant important documents already nearing completion, such as the ANOC and EOC had to be updated, leaving little time left on the clock to print and distribute materials.

 How Toppan Merrill can help

 Toppan Merrill is prepared to assist health plans update and manage CMS model documents by offering a single, centralized platform for data and content management, compliance and consistency maintenance through a secure and efficient workflow.
 We serve our clients by providing omnichannel communications, document creation and management, sales enablement, print and fulfillment services and more.
 Even when the required edits by CMS change on a dime, as they did with the IRA’s implementation, Toppan Merrill has mastered the art of flexibility and timeliness to ensure you meet your deadlines.
-Learn more about our services by visiting our website.
+Learn more about our health plans member communications service.